Early Childhood Policies

 Acceptance of Children

-Children that meet the criteria for eligibility guidelines through federal, state, district, and/or Department of Education are accepted and placed.
+- meet the criteria for eligibility guidelines through federal, state, district, and/or Department of Education

 Arrival and Departure

-If a child is not picked up within 15 minutes of the pick-up time, we will first attempt to contact you as well as emergency contacts listed on the emergency card.
-If a parent cannot be reached within 30 minutes of the pick-up time, appropriate authorities (Loveland Police or Department of Social Services) may be contacted.
+- If a child is not picked up within 15 minutes of dismissal, we will attempt to contact you as well as emergency contacts listed on the emergency card.
+If a parent cannot be reached within 30 minutes of the pick-up time, appropriate authorities (Loveland Police or Department of Social Services) will be contacted.

-In custody cases involving restraining orders, a copy of the restraining order must be provided to the school and will be kept on file at the child's center.
+- In custody cases involving restraining orders, a copy must be provided to the school and will be securely kept on file at the early childhood site.

 Attendance